ssorj/quiver/impls/README.md

-    [10] credit-window     Size of credit window to maintain [11] transaction-size  Size of transaction batches; 0 for no transactions [12] flags             Comma-separated list of named tokens
+    [10] credit-window     Size of credit window to maintain [11] transaction-size  Size of transaction batches; 0 for no transactions [12] flags             Comma-separated list of named tokens [13] target            Target throughput in msg/sec; 0 to disable.
+Java only

 If an implementation does not support a particular `connection-mode` or `channel-mode`, for instance `server`, it should raise an error at